-The 'Make a Submission' form also collects general information that helps the Commission to process your submission, including whether you are making a submission on behalf of an organisation or in another capacity, whether you support, object or are simply commenting on the proposed development, and to capture key issues that you are concerned about.
+The 'Have Your Say' form also collects general information that helps the Commission to process your submission, including whether you are making a submission on behalf of an organisation or in another capacity, whether you support, object or are simply commenting on the proposed development, and to capture key issues that you are concerned about.

-For those submissions lodged through the online 'Make a Submission' portal, only the submission itself and - if you consent - your name and/or suburb is placed on the website.
-For all other submissions, including those received by post, any personal details you include in the submission will be published.
+For those submissions lodged through the online 'Have Your Say' portal, only the submission itself and - if you consent - your name and/or suburb is placed on the website.
+For all other submissions, including those received by email or by post, any personal details you include in the submission will be published.

-If you wish to provide your submission or supplementary documents as an attachment, please do not include any private information in your attachment as this will not be redacted.
+If you wish to provide your submission or supplementary documents as an attachment, please do not include ANY private information in your attachment as this will not be redacted.
 If the file name of your submission contains personal information such as your name, this will be displayed in the URL of your submission on-line.
 If you do not wish to have your name shown, please save your document without any identifying features in the document name.
 Please refer to the Privacy section below for further information.